Google Grant Fuels Growth of Historic New Orleans Organization

 The Challenge: Starting From Scratch on a Budget

 The Historic New Orleans Collection set a goal of boosting visitation by 15%, aiming to hit 70,000 annual visits in 2025 — but when we began working with them, there was no recent campaign data or performance history in the account to build on, and we had to start fresh with a limited budget.
+Fortunately, we had access to historical visitation data to benchmark our performance and measure the strategy’s effectiveness.

 The exterior of the Historic New Orleans Collection building